andrewmherren/usb_pd_controller/README.md

 # USB-C Power Delivery Controller

-A web-based interface for controlling USB-C Power Delivery (PD) settings through an ESP8266 microcontroller and the SparkFun STUSB4500 breakout board.
+A web-based interface for controlling USB-C Power Delivery (PD) settings through an ESP8266 or ESP32-S3 microcontroller and the SparkFun STUSB4500 breakout board.
 This library allows you to configure voltage and current output for connected USB-C devices over a user-friendly web interface.

 ## Features